komaba461/komaba/_members/yanhui-gu.md

 ---

 I am a Professor and Vice Dean in School of Computer and Electronic Information/School of Artificial Intelligence, Nanjing Normal University.
 My primary research interests is AI for Science.
-I have published more than 70 papers .
+I have published more than 70 papers.